Blessed Virgin of the Fort: Disappearance

 In 1975, the image was sacrilegiously stolen from the cathedral.
 Despite multiple efforts from religious organizations, provincial and city officials, and concerned citizens, the image was nowhere to be found for more than four decades.
-Many residents stated that upon the disappearance of the Virgin, calamities began to disturb the peaceful city.
-While the original statue was missing during that time, the archdiocese commissioned a replica and placed it in front of the cathedral on July 1993.
-The replica and the old bas relief image at the fort became the focal points of the devotion to Nuestra Señora del Triunfo de la Cruz for the meantime.
+While the original statue was missing at the time, the archdiocese commissioned a replica and placed it in front of the cathedral in July 1993.
+The replica and the bas relief image at the fort became the focal points of the devotion to Our Lady of the Triumph of the Cross for the meantime.

-The Image's Reappearance and Return
+Reappearance and Return

-After 42 years, the image of the Virgin was discovered in the Nonesuch Antique Fair in Makati City sometime on late October 2017.
-The image was found in looming condition, with its paint peeling off, most notably on the face and hands, and crack marks can be seen.
+After 42 years, the image of the Virgin was discovered in the Nonesuch Antique Fair in Makati City in October 2017.
+The image was found in looming condition, with visible cracks and its paint peeling off, most notably on the face and hands.
 The image at the time was under the custody of an antique dealer named Jose Vicente Esposo in Metro Manila.
-He stated that he acquired the image from a deceased antique dealer and he was soon enthralled with her beauty.
-After finding out about the image's origins through thorough research, he restored the image and returned it to Ozamiz on December 8, 2017, the Feast of the Immaculate Conception.
+He stated that he acquired the image from a deceased antique dealer.
+After finding out about the image's origins through research, he restored the image and returned it to Ozamiz on December 8, 2017, the Feast of the Immaculate Conception.
 A procession was soon held that started at the Ozamiz Airport.
 The image was first taken to the fort where a mass was held.
 Soon after, the image was taken to the city's cathedral, where a Thanksgiving Mass and the formal turnover of the image to the Archdiocese of Ozamis took place.
-The image was later enthroned on a glass case in the on top of the altar for public veneration.
+The image was later enthroned in a glass case on top of the altar for public veneration.